Falasefemi2/ScaleMart/README.md

 4. **Run the services**:
    - Start the Eureka Server first.
-   - Then, start the User Service and the Product Service.
+   - Then, start the User Service, Product Service, and Order Service.
    - You can run each service from your IDE or by using the following command in the service's root directory:
      ```bash
      mvn spring-boot:run